The Worlds Premiere Authority on Yeast Infections

 Usually, men are informed by their significant other that she has

 a yeast infection, so the chances are he has it too.
+As a matter of fact, the woman of the house gives it to everyone in the house at some point.
 Most doctors will

 prescribe an anti-fungal for the woman's vaginal yeast infection and suggest that the man take it also so he